luciany/niy/examples/colorizing_photos/README.md

-Colorizing Black And White Photos(still in development)
+Colorizing Black And White Photos(Still In Development)
 ====
 We tried to implement a [Github Project](https://github.com/emilwallner/Coloring-greyscale-images-in-Keras) in a different way